kosten00/TestTask/README.md

   - '-a', '-d': sorting mode (ascending or descending), optional, sort in ascending order by default;
   - '-s', '-i': data type (strings or integers), required;
   - path of the output file
-  - paths of output files
+  - paths of the output files

 Examples: